C++ Extensions

 - Automatically generated type descriptor for a struct that contains another struct

-- Automatically generated type descriptor for a typedef and type alias
+- Automatically generated type descriptor for a typedef and type alias (with customized type descriptors)

 Manually Implemented